rstudio-education/glossRy/README.md

 **Vectorize**: to write code so that operations are performed on entire vectors, rather than element-by-element within loops.

 **Vignette**: a long-form guide used to provide details of a package beyond the README.md or function documentation.

 **Whitespace**: The space, newline, carriage return, and horizontal and vertical tab characters that take up space but don't create a visible mark.
 The name comes from their appearance on a printed page in the era of typewriters.

+**XML**: A set of rules for defining HTML-like tags and using them to format documents (typically data).
+XML achieved license plate popularity in the early 2000s, but its complexity led many programmers to adopt **JSON** instead.

 ## Contributors